K0rgana/web-advcd/README.md

 ## Starting Firebase

 1. Access <https:/firebase.google.com>
-1. Login with a google account and access the console
+1. Login with a google account and access the console **(add print)**
-1. Create a project
+1. Create a project **(add print)**
-1. Create an app
+1. Create an app **(add print)**
 1. Install the firebase
    ```bash
    npm install firebase
    ```
-1. Copy the firebase output (configs and SDKs imports) and paste in the react project.
-The recommended is to create a separate file to keep the access keys in a safe place (try using environment variables).
-For this project, inside the `scr` folder, create a new folder `util` and inside create a new file `firebaseConfig.js`
+1. Copy the firebase output (configs and SDKs imports) **(add print)** and paste in the react project.
+The recommendation is to create a separate file to keep the access keys in a safe place (try using environment variables).
+For this project, inside the `src` folder, create a new folder `util` and inside it create a new file `firebaseConfig.js`

 1. Go back to firebase console and create a database in the firestore database, you can chose between the **prodution** or **test** environments.
-1. If you chose the **prodution environment**.
-You need to access the cloud firestore rules, in the upper tabs.
-Now update the database rules to allow reading and writing the database (`allow read, write: if true;`).
+1. If you chose the **prodution environment**, you need to access the cloud firestore rules, in the upper tabs.
+Now update the database rules to allow reading and writing the database (`allow read, write: if true;` - ATTENTION - this is just for the sake of this test project, do not use this rules in a real production environment).
 You just need to keep like this while you are learning, you can (and should) change back when deploying or when you are setting up are real application.
-1. If you chose the **test environment** just keep in mind that this environment will eventually expires and will need to be refreshed.
+1. If you chose the **test environment** just keep in mind that this environment will eventually expires and it will need to be refreshed.
 1. Go back to where you pasted the SDKs in the react project, in this case the file `/src/util/firebaseConfig.js`, and add the imports to Firestore.
-It should look something like this:
+It should looks something like this:

    ```js
    import { initializeApp } from "firebase/app";